tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 const hi = sayHello
 hi('tim')
 ```

 > "hello tim"

 (Note: The original JavaScript syntax for declaring a variable used the ```var``` keyword.
 However, the scoping of variables declared in this way was strange for people familiar with C and Java scoping rules, and caused much angst.
 It has been fixed since ES6 with the ```let``` and ```const``` keywords, we prefer these to ```var```.)

+## Anonymous Functions

-The sayHello function is called a named function.
+The sayHello function is called a *named function*.
 We can also create an anonymous function to be bound immediately to a variable:

 ```javascript
 const hi = function(person) {